This is the featured image of the Learn How to Craft a Unique Sound Effect blog article.

 pic 5

-The sub bass drop is a simple FM8 patch made up of 2 sine oscillators an octave apart with a little detuning.
-I also added a second “voice” in the master tab and some further detuning.
-Once this synth sound was ready, I drew in a note and a downward pitch bend a second or two after the start of the it.
+The sub-bass drop is a simple FM8 patch comprising two sine oscillators an octave apart with detuning.
+I also added a second "voice" in the master tab and some further detuning.
+Once this synth sound was ready, I drew in a note, and a downward pitch bend a second or two after the start of the it.
 This provided that booming decay you hear as the sound effect fades out.

-The synth pad you hear is another FM8 patch with 2 sine oscillators.
-This time, the oscillators are on the same octave but detuned more and hard panned.
-It has some very slow, shallow pitch modulation on it in a triangular contour.
-The entire output is going into a reverb with about a 2 second decay.
+The synth pad you hear is another FM8 patch with two sine oscillators.
+This time, the oscillators are on the same octave but are tuned more and hard-panned.
+It has some very slow, shallow pitch modulation in a triangular contour.
+The entire output goes into a reverb with about a 2-second decay.

 pic 8